Come join the fun! Our camps emphasize learning how to sail while building self-confidence and promoting good character.

 Beginning Sailing

-Each student will sail their own 8-ft pram called an El Toro.
+Each student will sail their sailing dinghy, either an RS Tera or an Opti sailboat.
 They learn to set up (rig) and take down their boats each day, insuring it is put away properly.
 There is a morning and an afternoon on-shore lesson lasting about 15 to 30 minutes followed by on-the-water time to implement and practice what they have learned.
 Lessons emphasize how to stay safe on the water, how the sails and controls work, with some sailing “lingo” and knot tying.
 The instructors join them on the water to provide further coaching.
 Games and fun activities on the water and ashore are designed to reinforce sailing techniques, while having fun.

 Intermediate Sailing